MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/cookies-pop-up-blocker-error.md

 ## Symptoms

-When you use Unified Interface apps, you may receive one of the following error messages about cookies and pop-up blocker:
+When you use Unified Interface apps, you receive one of the following error messages about cookies and pop-up blockers:

 - > Something has gone wrong.
 Check technical details for more details.
   > Technical Details